 Rubio’s strong advocacy to prevent offshore oil and gas drilling achieved a major victory in September 2020 when President Trump announced that the moratorium on oil and gas drilling off the coasts of Florida, which would have expired in 2022, would be extended to 2032.
-Rubio worked closely with the Administration to secure the continuation of the moratorium, and he continues to work alongside the Administration and his colleagues in Congress to secure a permanent legislative solution to ensure that Florida’s coasts remain free of the threat from offshore oil and gas drilling.
+Rubio worked closely with the Administration to secure the continuation of the moratorium, and he continues to work alongside the Administration and his colleagues in Congress to secure a permanent legislative solution, like his Florida Shores Protection and Fairness Act, to ensure that Florida’s coasts remain free of the threat from offshore oil and gas drilling.

 Senator Rubio cherishes the strong bond uniting the State of Florida and our fellow citizens in Puerto Rico.
 Having a strong working relationship with Congresswoman Jenniffer González-Colón, Rubio is a strong voice for Puerto Ricans in the U.S. Senate.
 During his tenure, Rubio has advanced and co-led multiple legislative initiatives in support of the island.

 Following the devastation caused by Hurricane Maria, Rubio fought for federal support and took action to ensure policymakers and officials learned from the challenges for future recovery efforts.